maundergit/csv_tools/csv_utility/csv_utility_help.md

-    std   :Return sample standard deviation over index min   :Return the minimum of the values for index max   :Return the maximum of the values for index mode  :Get the mode(s) of each element along index median:Return the median of the values for index rank  :Compute numerical data ranks (1 through n) along index sem   :Return unbiased standard error of the mean over index skew  :Return unbiased skew over index
+    std   :Return sample standard deviation over index min   :Return the minimum of the values for index max   :Return the maximum of the values for index mode  :without '--group': Get the mode(s) of each element along index median:Return the median of the values for index rank  :Compute numerical data ranks (1 through n) along index sem   :Return unbiased standard error of the mean over index skew  :Return unbiased skew over index
     var   :Return unbiased variance over index
-    mad   :Return the mean absolute deviation of the values for index kurt  :Return unbiased kurtosis over index
-    quantile25:Return values at the given quantile over(=25%) quantile50:Return values at the given quantile over(=50%)=median quantile75:Return values at the given quantile over(=75%)
+    mad   :without '--group':Return the mean absolute deviation of the values for index kurt  :without '--group': Return unbiased kurtosis over index quantile25:Return values at the given quantile over(=25%) quantile50:Return values at the given quantile over(=50%)=median quantile75:Return values at the given quantile over(=75%)